 We have been wanting to go to the BYU Dinosaur Museum (as my 4 year old calls it) for a long time, and we finally made it!
 The BYU Museum of Paleontology is located just West of BYU’s football stadium.
 It is FREE, but donations are accepted.

-The building was rather small.
+The building is rather small.
 Nothing like the Thanksgiving Point Dinosaur Museum, but the fossils displayed were quite amazing.
 I was impressed with the full Triceratops and Tyrannosaurus Rex heads, as well as the complete Giant Sloth.
-We walked through the museum twice and only spent about 40 minutes there, which was almost too long for my children.
-There was one other family there, and they went through quicker than we did.
+We walked through the museum twice and only spent about an hour there, maybe a little less.

 They have a viewing window where you can watch the paleontologists work on fossils.
 We have seen a few students there cleaning off fossils and this fascinates my boys.
 They had a few fossils that were “hands-on,” but no real interactive activities for the little kids.